WillhKessler/embarc/_pages/camping.md

 <object data="../assets/images/CT_DEERPolicy_Procedure 406_Camping - Emergency Stopovers.pdf" width="100" height="80" type='application/pdf'></object>

 ### Maine
+Camping, included dispersed camping, is broadly allowed in Maine National Forests and private forest lands including the North Maine Woods.
+HOWEVER, cycling is NOT allowed anywhere on North Maine Woods lands/roads, in KI Jo Mary Forest, or on the Golden Road.
+In addition, biking is not allowed on Nature Conservancy land in the Debsconeag Lake Area.
+As a result these areas are effectively off-limits for bikepackers and cyclotourists.
+We've compilied a list of state park campgrounds and other public camping locations that should be accessible via bike in the RideWithGPS collection, below.
 <iframe src="https://ridewithgps.com/embeds?type=route&id=53292975&hideSurface=true" style="width: 1px; min-width: 100%; height: 550px; border: none;" scrolling="no"></iframe>

 ### Massachusetts